 Hey Sarah, it is true that some people have a higher propensity for something over others.
 Some people may have a natural talent in singing, others in drawing, and yet some others in writing.
-Different people seem to have biases towards different mediums, there’s no doubt about that.
+Different people seem to have inclinations toward certain crafts or mediums, there’s no doubt about that.

 People with Undeniable Talents, Probably Since Young

-For example, I’m not a particular fan (nor hater) of Justin Bieber, but watching a clip of the 13-year-old him playing drums, it’s undeniable that he had rhythm even at a young age.
-Bieber taught himself musical instruments such as piano, drums, guitar, and trumpet growing up and as we all know, he’s an internationally acclaimed super teenstar today.
+For example, I’m not a particular fan or hater of Justin Bieber, but watching a clip of the 13-year-old him playing drums, it’s undeniable that he had rhythm at a young age.
+Bieber taught himself musical instruments such as piano, drums, guitar, and trumpet growing up and as we all know, he’s a mega teen-star today.

 Then we have Mariah Carey who, like you said, has an astounding voice.
 She has a five-octave vocal range and is able to reach notes beyond the seventh octave.
 She has been coined as the “songbird supreme” by the Guinness World Records and was placed second in Cove magazine’s list of “The 100 Outstanding Pop Vocalists”.
 Her singing prowess is almost second to none.